medMatch healthcare

 Some parts of the information are at the physician-level, some at the office-level, and some only with the physician at a specific clinic.
 The system needs to allow this data to be edited for all those associated with that specific piece of information.

-Practice – 4 Increase Referrals From Existing Referrers
+Practice 4: Increase Referrals From Existing Referrers

 A provider forwarding referrals doesn’t indicate that the work between them and the patient is finished yet.
 Some providers hold the best growth opportunities because they dig deep and are well known with referral information.
 This could include which procedures certain providers are referring you for.

-Educate them about different offers like routine procedures, complex operations, and other services that could bring a robust increase in referrals from providers who already know and trust your practice.
+services that could bring a robust increase in referrals from providers who already know and

-Practice – 5 Analyzing Referral Metrics to Improve Outcomes
+Practice 5: Analyzing Referral Metrics to Improve Outcomes

-The clarity provided by a referral management solution straightens out referral patterns.
-Key points such as where referrals are sent, and how rapidly they are changed into patient appointments, can finally be answered.
+points such as where referrals are sent, and how rapidly they are changed into patient

 This information will help understand how to assess the urgency and nature of patients’ needs.
 Analytics will identify line capacity barriers and detect locations in which services are lacking.